-Open space and green networks should form connections to adjacent parks and strategic Green Blue Network, e.g. new large parks now implemented as part of the West Craigs/Maybury development (Figure 5: Green
+Open space and green networks should form connections to adjacent parks and strategic Green Blue Network, e.g. new large parks now implemented as part of the West Craigs/Maybury development (Figure 5: Green Blue Network).

-- All Open Space within WEPFSM area should: strategic Green Blue Network as part of an overall landscape framework, including green streets. - Provide clear visual and actual connections with the wider green network for those walking wheeling and cycling, with parks being accessible for all users from multiple points and directions so access can be achieved from each of their main boundaries.
+All Open Space within WEPFSM area should:

+- Interconnect with other parks, the wider strategic Green Blue Network as part of an overall landscape framework, including green streets. - Provide clear visual and actual connections with the wider green network for those walking wheeling and cycling, with parks being accessible for all users from multiple points and directions so access can be achieved from each of their main boundaries.